International trade

 The UK is a life sciences superpower.
 Its exceptional strength in the research and production of world-class medicines and vaccines has developed over many decades out of a strong science base, open approach to foreign investment in pharmaceuticals, a skilled manufacturing workforce, and robust culture of protecting innovation through intellectual property (IP) rights.
 Its regulators are recognised as among the most experienced and sophisticated in the world.

 This ecosystem enables the UK pharmaceutical sector to thrive as a major exporter of life-saving medicines to patients across the globe.
-Over £26.1 billion worth of medicinal and pharmaceutical products were exported around the world in 2023.1 This figure is almost double the £13.9 billion worth of branded medicines procured by NHS England in 20232, illustrating the scale and importance of UK pharmaceuticals trade flows compared to domestic consumption.
+Over £26.1 billion worth of medicinal and pharmaceutical products were exported around the world in 20231 – the third highest goods sector in the economy, which has increased 8% in the past 5 years2.
+This figure is almost double the £14 billion worth of branded medicines procured by NHS England in 20233, illustrating the scale and importance of UK pharmaceuticals trade flows compared to domestic consumption.

 As well as exporting vital medical goods, the UK also exports life sciences ideas – licensing treatments for production, converting its own IP into manufactured medicines in markets around the world, and shaping debates about the present and future of medicines regulation and pharmaceutical innovation.